smabie/xs/doc/tutorial.rst

   xs> sq 5
   0: 25

-This operator is often useful for intermediate of temporary variables that are used multiple times in an expression.
+This operator is often useful for intermediate or temporary variables that are used multiple times in an expression.

 Operators